TUE-EE-ES/HalideReuseScheduler/TACO_Benchmarks/README.txt

 	  either from the script or by exporting HPARAMS (cap LLC size at 8MB, same as the default), 		  set (export) HL_NUM_THREADS to number of cores

-Notes:
-	1. there seems to be a weird thing when building Halide in this version where the Halide.h 		   file contains a typo in line 29679 where an #endif#ifdef has to be separated 	   		   manually with a newline before make distrib.